kuyawa/fonpay/readme.md

 `address`: show your public key and qr-code

-`name`: change the name of your account
+`name`: show/change the name of your account

-`balance`: show the balance in your account
+`balance`: show your account's balance

 `history`: show last 10 transactions

-`pay`: send money to Fonpay users
+`pay`: send money to Fonpay users or external accounts
 ```
   pay 100 to George
   pay 250 to Caroline
   pay 5.75 to Walmart
   pay 9.95 to 0xc9d7c2e8329556323245577b4d5a944e7Ba29DA5
 ```
-`@alice hello` send messages to any user in any platform
+`@alice hello` send messages to any Fonpay user in any platform

 `about`: Fonpay version